proteinreport/proteinreport.org/content/events/plant-based-foods-proteins-summit-americas-0/index.md

 weight: 5000
 uuid: 11256
 ---
-<p>Join us at Summit Americas to position yourself amongst the top plant-based foods and proteins industry thought leaders and disruptors in North America, and the world.
-The Summit will provide invaluable networking opportunities and experts will share the latest findings and insights of the entire value chain.</p>
+Join us at Summit Americas to position yourself amongst the top plant-based foods and proteins industry thought leaders and disruptors in North America, and the world.
+The Summit will provide invaluable networking opportunities and experts will share the latest findings and insights of the entire value chain.

-<p>Summit Americas will focus on the market, current trends, investments, and collaboration opportunities.
-Themes of affordability, accessibility, healthy diets & nutrition, and sustainability will be central, which are focal points of the Sustainable Development Goals.</p>
+Summit Americas will focus on the market, current trends, investments, and collaboration opportunities.
+Themes of affordability, accessibility, healthy diets & nutrition, and sustainability will be central, which are focal points of the Sustainable Development Goals.

-<p>The Summit is targeted towards the plant-based food formulation sector for those working in innovative ingredients manufacturers, alternative proteins suppliers, food brands, retailers & foodservice, equipment & processing providers, and more.</p>
+The Summit is targeted towards the plant-based food formulation sector for those working in innovative ingredients manufacturers, alternative proteins suppliers, food brands, retailers & foodservice, equipment & processing providers, and more.